Charlottesville readies for removal of Confederate statues - News Break

 The city announced its plans to hoist away the statues Friday.
 A long, winding legal fight coupled with changes in a state law that protected war memorials had held up the removal for years.

+The park where the Lee statue stands was quiet early Saturday, with protective fencing in place.

-Only the statues, not their stone pedestals, will be removed Saturday, taken down and stored in a secure location until the City Council makes a final decision about what should be done with them.
+Only the statues, not their stone pedestals, will be removed Saturday.
+They will be taken down and stored in a secure location until the City Council makes a final decision about what should be done with them.
 Under state law, the city was required to solicit parties interested in taking the statues during an offer period that ended Thursday.
 It received 10 responses to its solicitation.

 A coalition of activists commended the city for moving quickly to take the statues down after the offer period ended.
 As long as the statues “remain standing in our downtown public spaces, they signal that our community tolerated white supremacy and the Lost Cause these generals fought for,” the coalition called Take ’Em Down Cville said.